-11. STRUCTURE OF THE PROGRAMME :
+11. STRUCTURE OF THE PROGRAMME

-The MBA-HR programme is of 70 credits which need minimum two years divided into four semesters to complete.
+The MBA programme is of 70 credits which need minimum two years divided into four semesters to complete.
 During third semester students have to opt for specialization(s) and study the Units in the specialization in depth.
-The course also includes Internship / Summer Training of 60 days.
+The course also includes Internship / Summer Training of two months.